Naam Tamilar Katchi: History

-In 1960, the party organised statewide protests in favour of the secession of Madras from India and the establishment of a sovereign Tamil Nadu.
-Demonstrations included immolation of maps of India (with Tamil Nadu excluded).
-Adithanar was arrested for organising the protests.
-The party, along with M. P. Sivagnanam's Tamil Arasu Kazhagam, was also involved in the movement to change the name of the state from Madras State to Tamil Nadu.

-Adithanar lost the 1962 election from Tiruchendur but was elected to the Legislative Council in 1964.
-The WT contested in the 1967 election as a part of the coalition led by the Dravida Munnetra Kazhagam (DMK) under the DMK's "Rising Sun" symbol.
-Four members of the WT were elected to the Assembly, including Adithanar, who won from Srivaikuntam.
-Later that year, the party merged with the DMK.
+We Tamils party was founded by S. P. Adithanar in 1958 on the platform of Tamil nationalism.
+In 1960, the party organised statewide protests in favour of the establishment of a separate Tamil country.
+The party, along with M. P. Sivagnanam's Tamil Arasu Kazhagam, was involved in the campaign to change the name of the state from Madras State to Tamil Nadu.
+Adithanar lost the 1962 election from Tiruchendur He was later elected to the Madras Legislative Council in 1964.
+The party contested in the 1967 election as a part of the coalition led by the Dravida Munnetra Kazhagam (DMK) under the DMK's "Rising Sun" symbol.
+Four members of the party were elected to the Assembly, including Adithanar, who won from Srivaikuntam.
+Later that year, Adithanar disbanded the party and joined the DMK.